 One simple definition of life insurance states it is coverage placed on the life of an individual whereas an insurance company issues a policy and pays a stated death benefit in the event of the insured’s death.
 Life insurance is intended to provide financial stability and support to the dependents and beneficiaries of the insured.

 While the general concept of life insurance seems simple enough, there is nothing simple about the overwhelming number of policy options available in the marketplace today.
-Our discussion will focus on the two basic types of life insurance: term life insurance and permanent life insurance.
+Our discussion will focus on the two basic types of life insurance: term vs permanent life insurance.
 We will also briefly describe the most common variations of each type of life insurance.

 Term Life Insurance

 Term life insurance provides pure life insurance in its most inexpensive form.
 Term life insurance provides coverage for a set period of time (the policy term) and pays a death benefit only if the insured dies during the policy term.
 The policy term typically ranges from 1 to 30 years, with 20 years being the most common term.